Ruth Thorne-Thomsen: Early life

-Thorne-Thomsen was raised in Berkeley, California until age twelve, when her family moved to Lake Forest, Illinois.
+Thorne-Thomsen was born on May 13, 1943, in New York City and raised in Berkeley, California, until age twelve, when her family moved to Lake Forest, Illinois.
 As a child she spent significant time visiting her grandmother at family ranches in Santa Barbara, where she developed her love for animals, gardening, and wide open spaces.
 She studied photography at Columbia College Chicago (1971–1973) and the School of the Art Institute of Chicago (1974–1976) following earlier programs in dance and painting at Columbia College, Missouri (1961–1963) and Southern Illinois University, Carbondale (1966–1970).
 Initially intending to become a dancer, she performed with the Sybil Shearer Dance Company in Northbrook, Illinois from 1964–1965.
 A 1971 trip to the Brooks Range in Alaska sparked her interest in photography.

 Career

 Early in her studies she encountered pinhole photography and began exploring its potential through multiple overlapping series, notably Expeditions (1976–1982), Prima Materia (1984–1987), Views from the Shoreline (1986–1987) and Songs of the Sea (1991–1993).
 She made many of these pictures in Chicago and Santa Barbara, as well as Door County, Wisconsin, where she and Metzker would visit her parents on their way to Castle Valley, Utah.
 They owned a home in Castle Valley from 1999 until 2016, and both photographed extensively in the area.
 Thorne-Thomsen also explored other aspects of photography, notably in her series Messengers (1989–1991), large studies of sculptures and art illustrations that incorporate movement of the camera.

 Within This Garden: Photographs by Ruth Thorne-Thomsen accompanied her exhibition of the same title, which was published by The Museum of Contemporary Photography in association with Aperture, with an essay by Denise Miller-Clark and an original poem by Poet Laureate Mark Strand.